Labbeti/aac-metrics/README.md

 | Metric | Origin | Range | Short description |
 |:---:|:---:|:---:|:---:|
 | SPIDEr-max | audio captioning | [0, 5.5] | Max of multiples candidates SPIDEr scores |

-<sup>1</sup> Diversity of a sentence is the size of the vocabulary divided by the size of the sentence (also called Type-Token Ratio).

 ## References
 [1] K. Papineni, S. Roukos, T. Ward, and W.-J. Zhu, “BLEU: a